Superman (2025)

 • Sigh, fiiiine, the trunks worked in this movie.
 They didn't stand out.

-• He had a personality!
-A personality, omg.
-I adored that he seemed like a real guy.
+• I adored that he seemed like a real guy.
 A person.
-Who had interests, made jokes, and so on.
+Who had interests, had a personality, made jokes, and so on.

 • I loved, LOVED Jonathan talking to Clark on the bench.
 "What you wanted the message to mean is the most important thing" or something like that.
 YES.
 YES.
 100%.
 Clark's choice is all that matters.
+I personally hate the "Jor-El sends a messiah his son to save us" angle, and was a bit sceptical at first when this movie seemed to go down that route as well, but thankfully not.
+Clark should choose to be Superman because he can and wants to, and whatever Jor-El and/or Jonathan wants should only play a small part.
 "Gunn’s Superman isn’t a born king or a reluctant god.
 He’s a man trying to do the right thing." (source).
-I personally hate the "Jor-El sends a messiah his son to save us" angle, and was a bit sceptical at first when this movie seemed to go for that approach as well.
-Jor-El should have no say in this, and Clark should choose to be Superman because he can and wants to.

 • Both Martha and Jonathan being alive – yesssss, I love this.